 One of my favorite things to do while knitting (or otherwise) is to watch knitting podcasts.
 In addition to the inspiration and sense of community, sometimes you learn something pivotal!
 Oh, the things I wish I knew from the start!

-This was a really simple change to implement.
-It took a little bit of concentration at first, but soon it was second nature.
-My stitches were fixed!
-My gauge was finally reasonable for the yarn weight and needle size!
+I hope this little gem of a video helps you with your knitting gauge, too!
 I highly recommend that all knitters, and especially continental knitters, watch this video to understand how to use your knitting needles to make the size of stitches you need.

 For more context start here: